Swifter1243/ReMapper/examples.md

 ```js
 blenderEnv.static("model"); // Needs to be the same track as the model!
 ```
-There is additionally a boolean that can be added after the data track to instead use a debug model with a debug wall, useful for getting your scale and offset right.
-The object should be fitting the cube.
+Tip: If you don't define a track for the model, a debug model will be spawned in with unit walls to help you find the anchor and scale to fit your piece to a cube.

 The other option is to use the `animate()` method, which allows you to switch between models during the map, and supports animations.
 Environment pieces are recycled, so you aren't adding the count of each model's pieces to the map every time you switch.
 All animations will also be automatically optimized to cut down on points, since blender animation exports are notorious for keyframe spam.
 ```js